-Below you will find boxes dedicated to the SIFT method and a modification of the CRAAP Test.
-SIFT is a process in which you can engage to assess the authority / quality / validity / etc. of a source of information in relation to your information needs.
-The CRAAP Test is a set of critical thinking questions you can apply to a source of information, asking about the source's currency, accuracy, authority, relevance, and purpose.
-The WSU University Libraries has modified it from its original form, developed at California State University, Chico.
+Below you will find a boxe dedicated to the SIFT method, which is a process in which you can engage to assess the authority / quality / validity / etc. of a source of information in relation to your information needs.

 SIFT was developed by Michael Caulfield at Washington State University in Vancouver, Washington.
 To learn about SIFT in more detail, check out this free three hour online minicourse (not affiliated with WSU).

 The SIFT method is licensed under a Creative Commons Attribution 4.0 International License.

 The first move is the simplest.
 STOP reminds you of two things.

 First, when you first hit a page or post and start to read it — STOP.
 Ask yourself whether you know the website or source of the information, and what the reputation of both the claim and the website is.
 If you don’t have that information, use the other moves to get a sense of what you’re looking at.
 Don’t read it or share media until you know what it is.